aranryan/lodfor/scripts/050_create_ushist.md

 colnames(sup_qtr) <- c("totus_sups")

 # create supe as lead of sups
-# Howeer, evidently dplyr was getting in the way of my ability to use the lag
+# However, evidently dplyr was getting in the way of my ability to use the lag
 # function to calculate a lead
 # I found this discussion on github
 # http://stackoverflow.com/questions/30466740/changing-behaviour-of-statslag-when-loading-dplyr-package